 5. Register your business:

 Once you have decided on the legal entity, it's time to register your business.
-Find out the license and permits you need for your small business by visiting Bizpal.
+Find out the license and permits you need for your business by visiting Bizpal.
 After that, start your business registration process.

 You can visit the Ontario government website to further understand the business registration process.

 Apart from registering a business and getting the required permits, most businesses in Canada need to have a GST/HST registration.
-For starting a small business in Ontario, it's essential that you learn about all the tax obligations and also understand all the regulations.
+For starting a business in Ontario, it's essential that you learn about all the tax obligations and also understand all the regulations.